personal-coding/Live-Sports-Arbitrage-Bet-Finder/README.md

 - Programs that end with "Two Person" are for two person or two team events that include only moneyline bets (such as tennis).
 - Programs that do not end with this phrase are for sports that include over / under bets, moneyline and spread bets (such as baseball).
 - The automated bot only looks for standard bet types.

+The program will first scrape all live event names and odds based on the sport selected in the program.
+The live event names are matched against each sportsbook in order to compare live odds.
+Using a Nash equilibrium, the program will find if there are arbitrage betting opportunities.
+If an arbitrage is found, then the program will select that wager, enter the calculated wager amounts and place the bet.

+The programs use multithreading to make them as fast as possible to find arbitrage opportunities.
+Also, the programs use the [undetected-chromedriver](https://pypi.org/project/undetected-chromedriver/) package to help avoid bot detection.

+**Please note** that most sportsbooks include a bet delay.
+After a bet is placed, the sportsbook will take several seconds to validate the bet.
+During this time, one sportsbook may accept your bet, while the other sportsbook may update its odds.

+## Troubleshooting Error

+If you run into an error that states `AttributeError: 'ArbFinder' object has no attribute 'driver'` go to `chrome://settings/help` in your URL bar.
+There may be a relaunch option where your Chrome version is.
+Otherwise, try to upgrade your Chrome version.
+Your Chrome version may be different from the ChromeDriver version downloaded by the program.

+## Personalizing the programs

 Update this section of the code if you want to bet on a different sport: